Presidency of Javier Milei

 Javier Milei's tenure as the 59th president of Argentina began with his inauguration on 10 December 2023.
 Milei, a member of La Libertad Avanza, took office after defeating then-economy minister Sergio Massa in the 2023 general election.
 His administration began during deep economic turmoil as part of the ongoing Argentine monetary crisis, with annual inflation surpassing 100% in the months prior to his inauguration.

 Described along right-wing populist and right-wing libertarian lines, Milei pursued deregulation policies to alleviate the national economic crisis.
 He eliminated several government ministries within his first months in office, achieving a budget surplus for the first time since 2011.
-On foreign affairs, the Milei administration distanced itself from left-wing governments such as those of Venezuela and Cuba, favouring closer ties with Israel amid the Gaza war and Ukraine during the Russo–Ukrainian War.
+On foreign affairs, the Milei administration distanced itself from governments such as those of Venezuela and Cuba, which it calls communist, favouring closer ties with Israel amid the Gaza war and Ukraine during the Russo–Ukrainian War.

 2023 presidential campaign and election

 On 11 April 2022, Milei announced his candidacy in an interview with Clarín.
 Milei chose Victoria Villarruel, a National Deputy for the conservative Democratic Party, as his running mate.
 Villarruel, a veteran's advocate and signer of the Madrid Charter, has been accused of historical revisionism in regards to the Dirty War in the form of Argentine state terrorism denial.

 Over the election, Milei steadily rose in the polls for his right-wing libertarian and right-wing populist views, as inflation increased above 100%.
 During the August 2023 PASO primary, Milei emerged as the leading candidate with 29.86% of the vote.
 Milei then advanced to the first round where he achieved second place on 22 October against Sergio Massa, the Minister of Economy who represented the incumbent Union for the Homeland coalition, with both advancing to a second round on 19 November.

 For the runoff, Milei was endorsed by former president Mauricio Macri and third-place candidate Patricia Bullrich, both members of the Juntos por el Cambio coalition.
 Milei remained technically tied in polls with Massa but emerged the victor on 19 November by 10 points in a rejection of the establishment Peronists.
 His victory was likened to that of Donald Trump in the United States and Jair Bolsonaro in Brazil.